esmero/archipelago-documentation/docs/firstobject.md

 You followed every [Deployment step](https://github.com/esmero/archipelago-deployment/blob/8.x-1.0-beta1/README.md) and you have now a local ``Archipelago`` instance.
 Great!

 So what now?
-It is time to give your new Repository a try and we feel the best way is to start by ingest a simple Digital Object.
+It is time to give your new repository a try and we feel the best way is to start by ingest a simple Digital Object.

-Note: This guide will assume Archipelago is running on `http://localhost:8001`, so if you wizardly deployed everthing in a different location, please replace all `URIs` with your own setup while following this guide.
+**Note:** This guide will assume Archipelago is running on `http://localhost:8001`, so if you wizardly deployed everthing in a different location, please replace all `URIs` with your own setup while following this guide.

 ## Requirements
  - Running Archipelago (http://localhost:8001)